thecodedev22/ELT/Journal.md

 Most satisfying was actually having the 3D case design come into being - it genuinely looks like something that could be a prop on the show!
 The technical hurdle at this point is making certain all the electronics work as planned and will fit within the case.

-**Confidence Assessment:**
-- **Schematic design:** 70% certain it'll work as designed
-- **Component selection:** 85% certain these are the right parts
-- **Case design:** 90% confident that it will print and come together correctly
-- **Overall project success:** 75% confident that main functionality will be attained

-Any uncertainty that remains is typical of any new project and should be solved by way of experiential verification and iteration.